khanhnguyen18/public-obsidian-vault/aws-ass-solution-architect.md

 - [ec2-security-groups](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-security-groups.html)

+## AWS_Trust_Advisor
+- AWS Trusted Advisor checks for Amazon EC2 Reserved Instances that are scheduled to expire within the next 30 days or have expired in the preceding 30 days.
+- Reserved Instances do not renew automatically; you can continue using an Amazon EC2 instance covered by the reservation without interruption, but you will be charged On-Demand rates.
+- AWS Trusted advisor does not have a feature to auto-renew Reserved Instances.
 ## S3
 - It is an object storage service that offers industry-leading scalability, data availability, security, and performance.
 -  Your applications can easily achieve thousands of transactions per second in request performance when uploading and retrieving storage from Amazon S3.